KaterinaZaharieva/DevOpsProject/README.md

       - step3: Editor-Conf Check
         - requirements before step execution : have the Editor-Conf-Checker installed; have an exiting .editorconfig file in your reposity with preferred file configuration.
-				- step summary: Checks the files in the repository according to the .editorconfig file
+				- step summary: Checks the files in the repository according to the .editorconfig file.
+If the check finds issues, the step and job fail

     MarkdownFilesCheck:
   			- step1: Checkout code